HisenZhang/IED-tranport-sim/README.md

 # IED-tranport-sim

-This Simulator is designed for IED transportation question Summer 2020 @ RPI
+This simulator is designed for IED transportation question Summer 2020 @ RPI

 ## Transportation Challenge
 This section is excerpted from IED *Virtual Mini-Projects* by The Design Lab at Rensselaer.